netdata/netdata/packaging/installer/README.md

 This method is fully automatic on all Linux distributions, including Ubuntu, Debian, Fedora, CentOS, and others.

-To install Netdata from source and get _automatic nightly updates_, run the following as your normal user:
+To install Netdata from source, including all dependencies required to connect to Netdata Cloud, and get _automatic nightly updates_, run the following as your normal user:

 ```bash
 bash <(curl -Ss https://my-netdata.io/kickstart.sh)